 Reasoning will never make a man correct an ill opinion, which by reason he never acquired: for in the course of things, men will always grow vicious before they will become unbelievers. . .

-The other side of the balances – the believers’ case – may be explained by Augustine:
+The other side – the believers’ case – may be left to Augustine: